On overwriting disks

 15854469120

 Now we can overwrite the disk.
-We need -s for the total amount of data to be transferred, and -S to stop transferring once that amount has been transferred.
-Without these, pv will display the rate of data transfer, but not an ETA since it doesn’t know how much data it’s going to process overall.
-This makes sense because /dev/urandom will never send an “end of file,” so we have to tell pv when to stop.
+We need -s for the total amount of data to transfer, and -S to stop transferring once that amount has been transferred.
+Without these, pv will display the rate of data transfer, but not an ETA since it doesn’t know how much data it will process.
+This makes sense because /dev/urandom will never send an “end of file,” so we must tell pv when to stop.

 # pv -s 15854469120 -S /dev/urandom > /dev/rsd5c